 I chose to read mainly personal development, business, sales, self-help books.
-And each of these books were filled with nuggets of information, ideas that I can use to improve my career.
+And each of these books was filled with nuggets of information, ideas that I can use to improve my career.

-Some of the cool ideas I learnt about this year are:
+Some of the cool ideas I learned about this year are:

 - How to learn any skill faster